sagara-gunathunga/msf4j-in-the-spring-way/basic-samples/sample4/README.md

 ## About this sample

-This sample demonstrate how to use Spring bean lifecycle annotations such as  @PostConstruct or
+This sample demonstrates how to use Spring bean lifecycle annotations such as  @PostConstruct or
 @PreDestroy with a MSF4J service.

 ```java